fbpx

 • Anxiety

-Mixing alcohol with edibles can enhance the effects of THC.
-Furthermore, alcohol will further dehydrate your system, which will only make the effects of edibles stronger.
-If you have already had some alcohol, stop drinking right away.
-Drink some water and eat some carbs to reduce the effects.
+Mixing alcohol with edibles is a recipe for disaster.
+Alcohol can amplify the effects of THC and further dehydrate your body, intensifying your high.
+If you’ve already had alcohol, stop drinking immediately, hydrate, and eat some complex carbs to mitigate the effects.

 No sufficient scientific evidence has emerged to support the popular claim that black pepper can help you sober up from a marijuana high.
 While one study suggests that the compounds found within the spice might be able to inhibit some of weed’s effects, eating black pepper kernels is no magic bullet.